DAF201/toys/scissor_and_glue/output/readme.md

-this is the output folder
+this is the output folder and three example Images from scissor and glue